rd003/blog/content/posts/containerizing-dotnet-app-with-postgresql-using-docker-compose.md

 - First, it will build a docker image of .net application and create a container for it, which will listen on the port 8080
 - Second, it will pull the postgres image from the docker hub, create the container for it which will listen in the port 5432.
 The image will be pulled only once; if you already have a postgres image, it won’t be pull again.

 In the service named `web_api` , I have defined a a property or key named `depends_on` with the value `db` .
-It means `web_api` service is depends on the service `db` . `**web_api**` will wait until `db` is up and running before starting.
-However, it is not necessary, because our project is not depending on the db on the startup, so use can remove this key.
+It means `web_api` service is depends on the service `db` . `web_api` will wait until `db` is up and running before starting.

+Service order will be:

+- db
+- web_api

+I have one more property condition: `service_healthy` .
+It will do health check for the postgres data. `web_api` service won’t be created until health check of db is marked as healthy.
+We are basically checking, whether the postgres is running or not.

-You may have noticed, I have defined a `volume` with name `postgres_data` in `Volumes` section.
-I have linked this volume with my db service and bind the path `/var/lib/postgresql/data` to it.
+You also have noticed, I have defined a `volume` with name `postgres_data` in `Volumes` section.
+I have linked this volume with my `db` service and bind the path `/var/lib/postgresql/data` to it.
 By doing so, our database has become persistent.
 If we delete the postgeress container, our database and all of its data still persists.

-**Note:** The `dockerfile` and `compose.yaml` file is created at August,2024.
-The content present in **dockerfile** and **compose file** is valid as of now, but may not be valid if you are reading this blog post in distant future.
+**Note:** The `dockerfile` and `compose.yaml` file is created at `June,20,2025`.
+The content present in `dockerfile` and `compose file` is **valid as of now**, but may not be valid if you are reading this blog post in distant future.

 ### Move Connectionstring